alankrantas/microbit-micropython-cookbook/README.md

 ## Get Pitch and Roll Degrees

-These function cannot tell if the board is facing up or down.
-Probably need to use accelerometer.get_z() for that.
+Similar to functions in micro:bit MakeCode.
+Be noted that these function cannot tell if the board is facing up or down.
+Probably need to use z axis readings for that.

 Upload code and switch to REPL, you should see the output.